prototypeanugrah/python_basics/gss_inferential_analysis.md

 ---
-title: "Statistical inference with the GSS data"
+# "Statistical inference with the GSS data"
 ---

 ## Setup